rstropek/rust-api-fxs/README.md

 ## Introduction

 This repository contains the sample code for Rainer Stropek's talk at *Eurorust 2022*.
+They have been updated for Rainer's talk at the BASTA conference in Frankfurt in 2023.
 The accompanying slides can be found [here](https://slides.com/rainerstropek/rust-api-fxs/fullscreen).

 ## Abstract